Automotive industry in Australia: Kenworth

 Kenworth Australia is a wholly owned subsidiary of Paccar Inc. Kenworth are currently the largest single-nameplate manufacturer in Australia.
 Kenworth began Australian production in 1971 and mainly manufactures heavy duty semi trucks specifically for the Australian and New Zealand markets at their plant in Bayswater, Victoria.
 In 2018, Paccar began assembly of DAF Trucks from a facility next to Kenworth.

 Mack

-Mack trucks have been manufactured in Australia since 1963, starting at Richlands, Queensland.
+Mack trucks have been manufactured in Australia since 1963, starting at Archerfield, Queensland, moving to Rocklea, Queensland three years later, and in 1981 moved to Richlands, Queensland.

 On 26 April 2000, Volvo acquired the truck and bus arm of Renault.
 This sale included Mack.
 Volvo Group Australia moved Mack production into their Wacol facility not long after.

 Volvo

 Volvo Group Australia began Australian production in Wacol, Queensland in 1972.

 After the acquisition of Mack in April 2000, both manufacturers were merged into the one facility at Wacol.
 This is now the largest vehicle plant in Australia.

 Previous

 Australian Motor Industries

 The Standard Vanguard was one of many models produced by Australian Motor Industries.

 Founded in 1926, Australian Motor Industries (AMI) began assembly operations in 1952.
 It produced a wide range of Standard, Triumph, Mercedes-Benz cars, as well as variety of Rambler models from American Motors Corporation (AMC) up to 1987.
 Assembly of Toyota automobiles began in 1963.
 The Japanese company took a controlling interest in AMI in 1968 and increased its investment until AMI renamed itself as AMI Toyota Ltd in 1985.